 After leaving URGE and Voters I consulted with Donna Brazile and Associates as Campaign Manager for Congresswoman Eleanor Holmes-Norton (D-DC).
 Also with Brazile in 2004 I directed transportation for the national March for Women's Lives, parking over 1,000 busses in RFK Stadium within four hours.
 While in DC I also volunteered as Finance Chair for the Women's Information Network (WIN), a networking group for young, Democratic women, helping to coordinate their Women Opening Doors for Women annual fundraiser that, at the time, drew over 400 attendees to 25 dinners throughout the District.
 On a volunteer basis managed on a volunteer basis the 2004 and 2005 Affairs of the Heart Gala for the Washington Free Clinic, then the oldest free medical clinic on the east coast.

-When it was time to flee the Beltway, I moved West with my family to take a position with the GLBT Community Center of Colorado.
+When it was time to flee the Beltway, I moved West with my family to take a position with the The Center on Colfax.
 As VP for Strategic Initiatives, I managed marketing strategy, corporate sponsorship, community engagement and strategic partnerships.
-I also directed all Center fundraising events including Denver PrideFest, which hosts over 350,000 guests annually.
+I also directed all Center fundraising events including Denver PrideFest, which now hosts over 350,000 guests annually.